mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/implementation-details.md

 **Note. **User can't create new types, only predefined ones are available.

-Parser generated AST is based on the following constructs:
+Parser generated AST based on the following constructs:

 | Constract | Description |
 | :--- | :--- |